Claiming tax deductible employment expenses

 Expenses you can’t claim

-- general everyday work clothing including suits
+You can't claim expenses for general work clothing including suits and shoes.

 - the cost of employing another person to perform household duties so that that you can work